Paulina Andreeva

 Paulina Olegovna Andreeva (Паулина Олеговна Андреева; born 12 October 1988) is a Russian actress.
-Her notable acting roles have included the Russian television series The Method (debut: 2015), and the Netflix science fiction production, Better than Us.
+Her notable acting roles have included the Russian television series The Method (2015-2021), and the Netflix science fiction production, Better than Us (2018–2019).

 Biography

-Ekaterina "Paulina" Olegovna Andreeva was born in Leningrad (Now in St. Petersburg), Russian SFSR, Soviet Union.
-She studied dance.
-After high school, she entered the faculty of journalism of Saint Petersburg State University, studied for two years and moved to Moscow, where she entered the Moscow Art Theatre School (named after Chekhov).
+Ekaterina "Paulina" Olegovna Andreeva was born in Leningrad (now known as Saint Petersburg), Russian SFSR, Soviet Union.
+She lived with her parents and two younger brothers on Vasilyevsky Island.
+She studied journalism for two years at the Saint Petersburg State University, before moving to Moscow, where she entered the Moscow Art Theatre School to study acting on courses under Roman Kozak and Dmitry Brusnikin, and joined the troupe of the Moscow Chekhov Theater.

+Personal life

+In 2019, she married Fyodor Bondarchuk.
+In 2021, the couple gave birth to their son, Ivan.
+Bondarchuk and Andreeva divorced in March 2025.

 Career

-Andreeva has been active as an actress since 2011.
+Andreeva has been active as an actress since 2013.
 Her notable acting roles include the Russian television series The Method (debut, 2015), and The Thaw (2013).

-The Netflix science fiction production, Better than Us (2018–present), starring Andreeva, is the first Netflix Original from Russia, and was described by Brad Newsome of the Sydney Morning Herald as "handsomely, thoughtfully made".
+She starred as the android in the Netflix science fiction production, Better than Us (2018–2019), alongside Kirill Käro andAleksandr Ustyugov, which was the first Netflix Original from Russia.

 Andreeva also has a singing career.